 AMP periodically maintains cash balances in excess of the federally insured limit.

-At December 31 2019 and 2018 accounts receivable due from two customers were 16% and 17% respectively.
-Revenues due from two customers were 17% in each year.
+At December 31, 2020 and 2019 accounts receivable due from two customers were 16% at each date.
+Revenues from two customers were 17% in each year.

 Inventories

 Inventories consist of fuel inventory and materials and supplies inventories.
 Fuel inventory is the recorded amount of unused coal inventory at PSEC.
 This amount is verified semi-annually by a third party and is valued at the weighted average cost.
 Materials and supplies inventories are recorded at average cost.
 These items are used primarily for maintenance and daily operational requirements.